syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/How-to-align-the-XPTaskBarItems-in-XPTaskBar.md

 title: How to align the XPTaskBarItems in XPTaskBar
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## How to align the XPTaskBarItems in XPTaskBar
+# How to align the XPTaskBarItems in XPTaskBar

 We can arrange the XPTaskBarItems horizontally or vertically using BoxItemsAlignment property.
 The following code snippet can be used.